httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 CACHE_DIGEST allows the client to indicate whether the set of URLs used to compute the digest represent fresh or stale stored responses, using the STALE flag.
-Clients MAY decide whether to only sent CACHE_DIGEST frames representing their fresh stored responses, their stale stored responses, or both.
+Clients MAY decide whether to only send CACHE_DIGEST frames representing their fresh stored responses, their stale stored responses, or both.

 Clients can choose to only send a subset of the suitable stored responses of each type (fresh or